chunhualiao/FAROS/README.md

 runs the executable with the specified input, repeating up to the number of repetitions set.
 In our IWOMP paper, we used 30 repetitions for each program.

-The flags can be individually set doing multiple runs of the harness, or combined to perform multiple actions in a single run -- fetching takes precedence over building, building over generating reports and running.
+The flags can be individually set by doing multiple runs of the harness, or combined to perform multiple actions in a single run -- fetching takes precedence over building, building over generating reports, and running.
-The user select the list of programs to operate usin `-p,--programs` followed by individual program names or the keyword `all` for all the programs specified in the configuration input.
-Alternatively, the user may select the list of programs by provide a tag list with `-t,--tags` that matches tags for each program specified in the configuration.
+The user selects the list of programs to operate using `-p,--programs` followed by individual program names or the keyword `all` for all the programs specified in the configuration input.
+Alternatively, the user may select the list of programs by providing a tag list with `-t,--tags` that matches tags for each program specified in the configuration.
 Also, the harness has a dry run option, `-d,--dry-run`, that prints what actions would be performed without actually performing them.